 – the limits for SRDs in ERC Recommendation 70-03 [3] (relevant to Europe) would have been derived under assumptions as to the separation from broadcast receivers which would be expected for the SRD types then considered, together with the likely intermittency of their use; these assumptions need revision for ubiquitous household devices used in the home for significant periods.

 NOTE – The signal strength of an AM radio transmission is defined as the strength of the carrier.
 Recommendation ITU-R BS.703 effectively sets the minimum carrier level which can be considered as providing a service and therefore defines boundary of the service area.
 Indeed, broadcasters and frequency planners use this figure to make this definition.
 It is based on a wanted audio signal to random noise ratio of 26 dB.
 The modulation gives rise to only a small amount of additional energy in (information carrying) sidebands.
-If and rms modulation depth of 0.2 (20%) is assumed the power in the carrier is around 14 dB greater than the modulation power in the sidebands.
+If an rms modulation depth of 0.2 (20%) is assumed the power in the carrier is around 14 dB greater than the modulation power in the sidebands.
 By comparison with the carrier, the sideband power is negligible adding less than 4% overall.
 Taking this typical sideband to carrier relationship into account, Recommendation ITU-R BS.560 specifies the protection ratio that a given service should have from an interferer as 40 dB.
 If the carriers are on the same frequency and it is assumed that the modulation depth of the two programmes is the same, this in turn defines the wanted audio signal to unwanted audio signal (from the interfering station) ratio as 40 dB.
 Clearly this is somewhat higher than the wanted signal to random noise ratio, the reasons being that an unwanted audio signal represents a greater intrusion into the wanted audio and that the signals in the upper and lower sidebands are correlated; whereas random noise is not.

 This in turn means that at the fringe of the service area, as defined by the minimum sensitivity requirement for planning purposes, the unwanted signal should be 40 dB lower.
 In the MF case this is therefore 60 dBμV/m (from § 7.2.1.1 above – expressed as a voltage) minus 40 dBμV/m = 20 dBμV/m.
 If there is an offset between the carriers, the carrier component itself becomes a much more pernicious interferer as it is 14 dB stronger than the modulation and is much more audibly intrusive.
 As stated above, any modulation becomes negligible in this situation and can be ignored.
 Recommendation ITU-R BS.560 recognizes this requires up to an additional 16 dB of protection from a single sine wave.
 For all practical purposes, single tone interference from WPT equipment will appear to the receiver to be the same as another interfering carrier, potentially offset in frequency, and should be treated as such.
 The fact that it is not modulated is irrelevant as it would be for another radio service.